GayathriK101/SRM_FindMyStUFF/README.md

 ## About

-SRM Lost & Found Hub was built to solve a real problem faced by thousands of students on campus every day.
+SRM FindMyStuf was built to solve a real problem faced by thousands of students on campus every day.
 Traditional methods of finding lost items — notice boards, word of mouth, WhatsApp groups — are inefficient and unreliable.
 This platform provides a structured, verified, and transparent system for the entire campus community.

 ## Features